 What and Why

-Have ground rules for your meetings.
+Have working agreements (also known as ground rules) for your meetings.
 These might include the following:

 - Everyone gets a turn to weigh in.